skellis46/slipbox/improvisation and the threshold of the self.md

 First-hand experiential and subjective knowledge is fundamental to practice research and also in complex phenomena like movement improvisation or body-awareness practices.
 Such first-hand accounts provide access to details of corporeal and embodied experiences unavailable to external observers.
 Furthermore, critical reflection and shared articulation is made possible by retrospective discussion and analysis.

 Yet the retrospective conversations that comprise a key part of the  methods of this research carry at least four risks.
 First, retrospective discursive data – particularly in the time between the practice and the conversations with Rosemary Lee – mean the recall and descriptions may be shaped by emerging interpretations.
 Second, given the research set out to understand the losing of one's self during improvisation, these pre-existing concepts likely infect how data are perceived.
-This is known as theory-laden interpretation [@hanson-1965-patterns] in which the researcher’s existing concepts shape how ambiguous data are recognised, described and understood.
+This is known as theory-laden interpretation [@hanson-1965-patterns] in which the researcher's existing concepts shape how ambiguous data are recognised, described and understood.
 In this case, the lens of non-dual awareness may have influenced how, and the extent to which, retrospective accounts were interpreted, making them appear to confirm that framework.
 Third, alternative interpretations may have been overlooked or suppressed.
 Fourth, participant-researcher involvement limits analytical distance.

 A further risk concerns not only the retrospective character of the conversations but their initial framing.
 From the immediate post-practice discussions with Katye to the later conversations with Rosemary Lee, non-duality was already present as a possible way of understanding the experiences.
 This framing may have conceptually primed the conversations, tuning us to notice particular features and reach for non-dual language while making other descriptions or interpretations less available.
 The accounts were therefore not simply later interpreted through a non-dual lens but were partly produced through it.